gitpress-io/gitpress-docs/source/setup-manually.md

 On your repo's settings page, copy the Webhook Url

-Visit your private repo's webhook settings page at GitHub, Tap "Add webhook"
+Visit your repo's webhook settings page at GitHub, Tap "Add webhook"

 Fill the Url entry, and Tap the green button "Add webhook" at bottom of the form.

 ### Rebuild

 On your repo's settings page, Tap "Rebuild" button

 ## Sync Private Repo